krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-What is the lowest level basic role that gives you permissions to change resource state?
+Q. What is the lowest level basic role that gives you permissions to change resource state?
 ```
 ```
 Editor